shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 When we imagine businesses contributing to open source, we imagine them sending money to maintainers of dependencies they use.
 While this does happen, it's very rare.

 What's less rare is businesses increasingly choose to release parts of their code as open source code, and contribute improvements to other projects.
-While this doesn't help overburdened maintainers, this is otherwise a good thing!
+While this doesn't help overburdened maintainers, it is otherwise a good thing!

 I believe the lowest hanging fruit is to encourage businesses to get _more_ involved with creating and maintaining open source code by empowering their employees to do so.